We take safety very seriously at The Muddy Puddle Teacher and outdoor learning does come with some very different risks to those that are indoors.

 However, we are not Forest School and we do not promote the use of fire or tools.
 Furthermore, we suggest you work within your own grounds.
 Those that you are familiar with and already have comprehensive risk assessments and health and safety checks.

 We feel this reduces the workload for our teachers but also it makes sense!
 You have that well-prepared space so use it!

 We do however use resources you may not normally use such as sticks, rocks, mud, leaves and touch trees, plants and vegetables.

 Here are some of our Muddy Top Tips that are embedded in all of our training packages if you want to be sure this area is well covered.
 The Outdoor Learning Training will take you through policies, handbooks and risk assessments and safety games to do with the children.
-Click here to see the online packages we offer.

 We also have to remember that when we start to teach the children how to use natural resources there going to want to do this out of your setting.
 That is why outdoor learning is so powerful, the learning can be continued and remembered every time the child is taken outside!
 So the work below is vital that you follow it, repeat it and remind children of it.
 Even send it out to parents and carers too!

 Check your spaces.
 We know this is hard to do but it does need to be done.
 You may be very fortunate and have a very private space.
 But for most of us, litter is often thrown into play spaces over-night and cats are regular visitors!
 So a quick once over will eliminate these risks.
 This needs to be considered or policies put in place for.

 Risk assessing with the children.
 Every time you go outside with the children make it good practice that you risk assess the space.
 Check the floor for any unknown materials and to call an adult over.
 What is the weather like?
 How do we need to best manage it?
 If it’s cold we need to move more, check for slippy surfaces.
 If it’s hot we need to locate shade.
 If it is rainy, how can we get shelter what are other surfaces like?